Treecodes/stokes-treecode/README.md

 # stokes-treecode

 This repo contains files needed to run different versions of the treecode for Stokes-related kernels.
 There are two versions of the treecode (BLTC, TTC).
 Currently all parameters are hard-coded.
 To build the executable, run the Makefile using the `make` command.
 Currently the Makefile is set to use the icpc compiler.
-The SLDM requires downloading and building LAPACK (https://netlib.org/lapack/) which used for spectral factorization of the Lanczos matrix.
+The SLDM requires downloading and building LAPACK (https://netlib.org/lapack/) which is used for spectral factorization of the Lanczos matrix.

 1. Spectral Lanczos Decomposition Method (SLDM) with barycentric Lagrange treecode (BLTC)